 How important is a no-logs policy?

 Very important if privacy is a core goal.
 A clear no-logs policy reduces the risk that your online activity is stored or sold.
-Checkpoint vpn price: a comprehensive guide to licensing, pricing models, deployment options, and ROI for businesses

 Can I use a VPN on a router for edge-free performance?

 Yes.
 A router-level VPN covers every device in your home, helping with consistency and privacy across all traffic, but setup is more technical.
+Ubiquiti router vpn setup 2026

 Is VPN usage legal everywhere?